gabriwl165/python-web-framework/README.md

         return
 ```

-If is everything OK, we can pass the request to our `request_callback_handler` from `Server`, that we're going to refactor also:
+If everything is OK, we can pass the request to our `request_callback_handler` from the `Server` class, which we will also refactor.
 ```python
     handle, match = handler[0]
     params = match.groupdict()